shenwei356/ClipboardTextJoiner/README.md

 Usage
 -----

-Just copy and paste like usual.
+Just copy and paste as usual.

 Two editions of scripts using different clipbloard Perl modules: